Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 There are 156 rooms and suites in total, all with gas fireplaces; stone, leather and wood finishes and marble bathrooms with separate baths and showers.
 Most have a balcony or terrace, some of which overlook Teton Village.

 The last few years has seen the Four Seasons undergo a series of rolling renovations, with the biggest improvement undoubtedly in the scope and range of restaurants and bars on offer.
 The Westbank Grill remains the signature restaurant, serving buffet breakfast, wholesome lunches and excellent dinners, but now with a state of the art 1,800 degree grill to cook meats (including elk and bison) and seafood to perfection.
 The wine list has also improved, while the heated terrace remains somewhere to enjoy al fresco dining even in winter.

-Entirely new as of late 2012 is the Handle Bar, a funky (yes, funky) bar and beer hall with slick décor and serving even slicker contemporary pub grub (courtesy of superchef Michael Mina) alongside a wide range of cocktails, whiskies and craft beers.
+The Handle Bar is a funky (yes, funky) bar and beer hall with slick décor and serving even slicker contemporary pub grub (courtesy of superchef Michael Mina) alongside a wide range of cocktails, whiskies and craft beers.
 A retractable side wall goes up in good weather, turning the whole place into an open air après-ski haunt to rival the best bars in town.